24S-Hydroxycholesterol: Function

 24S-HC binds to apolipoproteins such as apoE, apoJ, and apoA1 to form HDL-like complexes which can cross the blood–brain barrier more easily than free cholesterol.
 Thus, 24S-HC production serves as one of several counterbalancing mechanisms for cholesterol synthesis in the brain.
 After entering general blood circulation and traveling to the liver, 24S-HC can be sulfated, glucuronidated, or converted into bile acids, which can ultimately be excreted.

 24S-HC is an agonist of liver X receptors, a class of nuclear receptors that sense oxysterols.
-In the brain, liver X receptor beta is the primary LXR type which interacts with 24S-HC.
+In the brain, liver X receptor beta is the primary LXR type, which interacts with 24S-HC.
 24S-HC levels sensed by LXRs can regulate the expression of SREBP mRNA and protein, which in turn regulate cholesterol synthesis and fatty acid synthesis.

-24S-HC may participate in several aspects of brain development and function, such as axon and dendrite growth or synaptogenesis.
+24S-HC may participate in several aspects of brain development and function, such as axon and dendrite growth or synaptogenesis, as well as acting as a positive allosteric modulator of NMDA receptors.
 Regulation of 24S-HC metabolism in neurons may play a role in their health and function, as well as their response to injury or disease.
 Blood plasma levels of 24S-HC may be altered after acute brain injuries such as stroke or in neurodegenerative diseases such as Alzheimer's disease, Huntington's disease, and multiple sclerosis.